Church of the Divine Wisdom (Hagia

 the Perfect Space."

-Hagia Sophia is open every day except Monday:
+Hagia Sophia and its mezzanine gallery (with the mosaics) is open every day except Monday:

 15 April to 30 September: 09:00 am to 19:00 (7:00 pm); last admission at 18:00 (6:00 pm)